kseth-official/roguelikedungeoncrawler/README.md

 - The player may use the small health potion to gain 25 health.
 - The player may dispose a coin.
 - The player may walk around the map using WASD.

-## *Inspiration*

-I've played several Rogue-like dungeon games before:

-- *Hades (2018)*
-- *The Enchanted Cave 2 (2015)*
-- *Pokemon Mystery Dungeon: Blue Rescue Team (2005)*

-I’ve always wondered about how these games were made.

-This project allowed me to explore this curiosity of mine, while simultaneously implementing an A* pathfinding algorithm for enemy AI and a Random Walker Algorithm for procedural map generation.

 ## *User Stories*
 ### *Phase 1*